 Krystin Gollihue is a PhD candidate in the Communication, Rhetoric & Digital Media program at NC State University.
-Her research explores feminist approaches to critical making that account for the deeply historical and multimodal ways women have created communities of work, literacy, and communication.
-She holds an MFA in Poetry from the University of Alabama and serves as the Graduate Editor for the Philanthropy Journal, a program of the Institute for Nonprofits at NC State.
-She currently is the Extension Assistant at the DH Hill Library Makerspace, where she develops programming and curriculum around critical making.
+Her research explores feminist approaches to critical making that account for the deeply historical and multimodal ways women and rural people have created communities of work, literacy, and communication.
+Her work is forthcoming in Computers & Composition, Kairos, Enculturation, and others.

 Ask her a question or talk about crafts: